3. DFSο

 To see the quotas for user panteater on private allocation in /dfs6:

-panteater belongs to a supplementary group panteater_lab, and wrote 26.25Gb of data.
+panteater_lab: a supplementary group; user wrote 26.25Gb of data.

 Note

-Listed above groups are logical UNIX groups associated with the user account, and the primary use of such groups is to assign “group ownership” of files and directories.
-The 1Tb allocation is a total space that can be used by all listed user UNIX groups combined, not by each group individually.
+Groups listed in the output are logical UNIX groups associated with a user account.
+The primary use of such groups is to assign group ownership of files and directories.
+The 1Tb quota allocation is a total space that can be used by all listed user UNIX groups combined, not by each group individually. \(1Tb = 1024Gb\).

-There is 0 quota (shown as 1 byte) for a default personal group panteater or a supplemental UNIX group alpha_users.
+there is 0 quota (shown as 1 byte) for a default personal group panteater or a supplemental group alpha_users.
 If a user tries to write using these UNIX groups it will result in permissions and over the quota errors.

 To see the quotas on all DFS filesystemss: